FrancesCoronel/tbd-interview/README.md

 # The Los Alamos Research App

-The Los Alamos Research App, aka The ARA, allows scientists collaborate and manage sensitive research related to the creation of the first atomic bomb.
+The Los Alamos Research App, aka LARA, allows scientists collaborate and manage sensitive research related to the creation of the first atomic bomb.

 I was inspired after watching the movie Oppenheimer which was 3 hours of character development and 5 minutes of the actual bomb being dropped.

 I thought, "What if there was an app that could help the scientists collaborate and manage their research in a decentralized manner since identity verification was so important for them?".

-And thus, the ARA was born.
+And thus, LARA was born.

 ## Getting Started